 Is it safe to choose a SIBOR home loan rate?

 SIBOR home loans are the most transparent and fairest of all home loan rates.
-Compared to board rates or fixed deposit-linked rates, both of which are controlled by a single bank, SIBOR is affected by external factors, the biggest influence being the US Federal Rate.
+Compared to board rates or fixed deposit-linked rates, both of which are controlled by a single bank, SIBOR is closely linked to an external factor - the US Federal Rate as we mentioned earlier.

 Why should you choose a SIBOR home loan rate in 2020?